 Using Simulation to Teach Adverse Childhood Experiences and Trauma-Informed Care with Dr. Martina Jelley, Dr. Julie Miller-Cribbs, and Dr. Fran Wen

-Recording will be available through AVA
+Recording available through AVA

 This multidisciplinary team in Tulsa, OK has developed a training program to help health care trainees learn how to better address the sequelae of childhood trauma in their adult patients.
 Presenters will describe the history of this program and their experiences from over 800 simulated patient encounters.